solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 ## New Terminology

-`TransactionProof`: A structure containing necessary information to verify if a transaction was included in the bankhash of a slot.
+`TransactionProof`: A structure containing the necessary information to verify if a transaction was included in the bankhash of a slot.

 #### New RPC Methods
 The new RPC method would be called `get_transaction_proof` which would take a slot number as input and return a `TransactionProof` struct